 ABC is a triangle in which DE divides AC and AB in the same ratio.
 This states that:

 Construction: Draw a line DE’ from point D to E’ at AC.
 Let us consider DE’//BC.

 Then, accordingly, E and E` must be coincident.

 This proves that DE || BC

-In two triangles, If the sides of one triangle are proportional to the sides of the other triangle, then their corresponding angles are equal and hence the two triangles are similar, also called SSS (side-side-side) criterion.
+In two triangles, if the sides of one triangle are proportional to the sides of the other triangle, then their corresponding angles are equal and hence the two triangles are similar.
+It also called SSS (side-side-side) criterion.